Enable Private Service Connect for your workspace

 Step 2: Create a subnet

-In the compute plane VPC network, create a subnet specifically for Private Service Connect endpoints.
+In the classic compute plane VPC network, create a subnet specifically for Private Service Connect endpoints.
 The following instructions assume use of the Google Cloud console, but you can also use the gcloud

 CLI to perform similar tasks.